Japan March export gains may get economy back on track

 Exports to Asia rose an annual 6.7 percent in March versus a revised 1.0 percent year-on-year decline in February.

-Shipments to the United States rose 21.3 percent, faster than a 14.3 percent gain in the previous month as Japan sent more cars to the world's largest economy.
+Shipments to the United States rose 21.3 percent in the year to March, faster than a 14.3 percent gain in the previous month as Japan sent more cars to the world's largest economy.

 The 14.5 percent import drop was the biggest decline since November 2009.